Huluk/rb-forecast/README.md

 and `position`; the latter is the location or else the coordinates if no place name is available.
 All times have sub-attributes as listed in the matching localization file under the time attribute.
 Wind bearings and many numeric values are available in short and long format.
+Icons have an additional `text` format to access the original text.

 ## Format files